alibaba/TinyNeuralNetwork/docs/FAQ.md

 Note: These state variables are all two-dimensional with the shape of `[batch_size, hidden_size or input_size]`.
 So in the streaming scenario, you only need to split these variables according to the first dimension.

+#### How to speed up inference for LSTMs?
 Usually, when the number of hidden layers is large enough (128+), the LSTM OP will be time-consuming in the TFLite backend.
 In this case, consider using dynamic range quantization to optimize its performance, see [dynamic.py](../examples/converter/dynamic.py).

+You may also try out static quantization for LSTMs when you have PyTorch 1.13+.
+But it may take much more effort to minimize the quantization error, and you probably need to perform per-layer inspection carefully.

 #### What if my model runs slower when dynamic quantization is enabled?
 Please refer to [dynamic_with_selection.py](../examples/converter/dynamic_with_selection.py) for selective dynamic quantization.

+#### I need LSTMs with separated gate calculation when `unroll_lstm=True`.
+Please set `separated_rnn_gate_calc=True`.

 #### How to add state inputs and outputs for LSTMs/GRUs/RNNs with `unroll_lstm=True`?
 It is possible to rewrite the model using the Graph Tracer and Code Generator of TinyNN.
 Please use the following code.